camunda/camunda-docs/docs/self-managed/modeler/web-modeler/configuration.md

 #### Database

-Web Modeler requires a PostgreSQL database as persistent data storage (other database systems are currently not supported).
+Web Modeler requires a PostgreSQL database as persistent data storage (other database systems are currently not supported.)

 | Environment variable  | Description            | Example value          |
 | --------------------- | ---------------------- | ---------------------- |